erjank/teaching/live.md

 into the projector for learners to see, and a tablet beside it on which they can view their notes and the shared notes that the learners are taking.
 This seems to be more reliable than displaying one virtual desktop while flipping back and forth to another.
+Of course, printouts of the lesson material are still the most reliable backup technology…

 ## Use Illustrations